-In addition, one of the two new "relief" rules that PBGC is introducing-the new alternative premium funding target provision discussed above-provides relief for filers that might otherwise have used any of these three special rules.
+In addition, one of the two new "relief" rules that PBGC is introducing-the new alternative premium funding target provision discussed above-would provide relief for filers that might otherwise have used any of these three special rules.
 The alternative premium funding target provision permits the use of funding rates for premium purposes (like the "funding interest rate rule") without the need for a comparison of rates (albeit with a requirement for a five-year commitment).
-And by using the alternative premium funding target provision, plans that might have used the "large plan accrued benefit rule" or the "small well-funded plan rule" may be able to base premium reporting on figures that are computed for and included in the annual report (Form 5500 series).
+And by using the alternative premium funding target provision, plans that might have used the "large plan accrued benefit rule" or the "small well-funded plan rule" may be able to base premium reporting on figures that are computed for and included in the annual report (Form exempt plans that qualify for the VRP cap and pay the full amount of the cap from determining or reporting UVBs.

-PBGC's second new "relief" rule-in addition to the alternative premium funding target provision-is a reporting relief provision for certain smallemployer plans.
+PBGC's second new "relief" rule-in addition to the alternative premium funding target provision-is a reporting relief provision for certain small-employer plans.
 Section 405 of PPA 2006 caps the VRP for certain plans of small employers, a provision that is the subject of another PBGC rulemaking proceeding.
-This rule exempts plans that qualify for the VRP cap and pay the full amount of the cap from determining or reporting UVBs.
+This proposed rule would